 To help your child design and follow an effective, proven study plan, use MEK Review!

-Using our proven timeline, we start our students’ SSAT preparation in the summer through our Exam Prep 8 course for incoming 8th graders and Vocabulary Lab for our younger students.
+Using our proven timeline, we start our students’ SSAT preparation in the summer through our Exam Prep 8 course for incoming 8th graders and Vocabulary Circles for our younger students.
 Both programs build students’ vocabulary, analogy mastery, and test knowledge through expert teachers, proven strategies, and SSAT-aligned homework and quizzes.

 We also show students how to create a study plan for each week.